AuthenticationAuthenticate with access tokens

 Permissions

-When granting permissions using access tokens, it’s recommended to use a naming pattern for your room IDs.
+When granting advanced permissions using access tokens, it’s recommended to use a naming pattern for your room IDs.
 This makes it easy to use wildcard permissions, allowing you to authenticate access to multiple rooms at once.
 One scenario where this is helpful, is when rooms and users in your app are part of an organization (or workspace), and you need to permit users entry to each room that’s part of this.

 Organization hierarchy